lino-framework/eidreader/README.rst

-eidreader is a command-line script which reads data from Belgian eID card and writes the data to stdout or posts it to a web server.
+eidreader is a command-line script which reads data from Belgian eID cards and writes the data to stdout or posts it to a web server.

 - The central project homepage is http://eidreader.lino-framework.org